fbraz3/poop/README.md

 why not?

-> Awnser in your Pull Request.
+> Answer in your Pull Request.